Schoolforbasics/runbooks/AnacondaRepository.rst

 -  Storage: Recommended minimum of 300GB; Additional space is recommended if the repository is will be used to store packages built by the customer.
+- If downloading AirGap tarball for install, allow ~500GB: roughly 200GB for full anaconda installer and 200GB for exapanding it.

 Software Requirements
 ~~~~~~~~~~~~~~~~~~~~~